laminas/laminas-validator/docs/book/v3/validators/email-address.md

 $validator->setOptions(['useDomainCheck' => false]);
 ```

-## Validating different types of hostnames
+## Validating Different Types of Hostnames

 The hostname part of an email address is validated against the [Hostname validator](hostname.md).
 By default only DNS hostnames of the form `domain.com` are accepted, though if